 5. Try a healthy new meal.
 Use this week to find and perfect one go-to healthy meal that you can turn to when the chaos returns in the new year.
 Whether it's an easy homemade granola for breakfast or one of these inexpensive and easy vegetarian meals, find a dish or two that you can slip into your weekly rotation.

-6. Make a plan for 2017.
+6. Make a plan.
 Is your goal for the new year to lose weight?
 Exercise more?
 Eat less red meat?
 Don't just say the words, make a plan for getting it done.
 For example, if you plan to exercise more, figure out what exercises you will do and when you will do them.
 Schedule the first week of workouts into your calendar so they don't get overlooked.
 If you want to eat less meat, make a list of recipes for meat-free meals you will make in place of your usual dinners.
 If you have a plan, you're much more likely to put it into action and make it happen in the new year.